360Learning/jquery-select-areas/README.md

  - allowResize (true) : When set to false, Areas can not be resized.
  - allowSelect (true) : When set to false, Areas can not be created.
  - allowDelete (true) : When set to false, Areas can not be deleted.
+ - allowNudge (true) : When set to false, Areas can not be moved with arrow keys.
  - aspectRatio (0) : When not 0, force a ratio between height and width for the selections.
  - minSize ([0, 0]) : When not 0, set the minimum size for a selection [width, height]
  - maxSize ([0, 0]) : When not 0, set the maximum size for a selection [width, height]